Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Soft Skills/03_Efficient-Communication-Written-Verbal-and-Visual.md

 - The instructor should explain which forms of communication would be useful in what situation/with which stakeholder.
 - The instructor can introduce with a brief definition of communication types (verbal, non-verbal, written, visual, formal/informal).
 Give concrete examples of each type and talk about the importance of selecting the right communication mode based on the context.
 - The instructor can give an overview of different media (emails, podcasts, social media, conferences) and discuss on selection criteria (target audience, interactivity, accessibility) and compare for example an in-person meeting with a webinar.
 Here are more examples:
-    - To produce ideas and interact on graphical documents such as mind maps: Miro, scrumblr, padlet, klaxoon, Mind42
+    - To produce ideas and interact on graphical documents such as mind maps: Miro, scrumblr, Padlet, Klaxoon, Mind42
     - To create surveys: Limesurvey, Mentimenter
     - To vote: Balotilo
     - For multi-person writing: Cryptpad (secure online notepad, end-to-end encrypted data transfer or cryptdrive)
-    - Social networking communications tools: Mattermost, Slack, Rocket chat &ndash; but also Framapad, Framadate, Doodle, Microsoft Teams, ...
+    - Social networking communications tools: Mattermost, Slack, Rocket.Chat &ndash; but also Framapad, Framadate, Doodle, Microsoft Teams, ...
 - The instructor can give an overview of the different tools for project collaboration (a quick demonstration of Miro for example to create a mind map) and explain their role in project management and brainstorming.
 - The instructor can present the 8 elements of communications and give some explanation of of key models (more details on this in Resource 1).